· 9 min read ·

 • Your custom CAMTuning file: the daily-driver tune after calibration is complete

-When a Toyota dealer pushes a factory ECU update while your AP tune is still active, it overwrites the calibration the AP is managing.
-The AP’s stored stock backup becomes mismatched, your tune maps may need revision from your tuner, and re-pairing gets complicated.
+Here’s what happens if you don’t: dealer pushes a factory ECU update while your tune is still active.
+It overwrites what the AP is managing.
+Now your stored stock backup is mismatched, tune maps might need revision from your tuner, and re-pairing gets ugly.

-Save yourself the hassle.
-Pull the tune before any dealer appointment, reload it when you pick the truck up.
-Fifteen minutes of your time avoids a potential multi-day headache.
+Just pull it before any dealer appointment.
+Reload when you pick the truck up.
+Fifteen minutes saves you a multi-day headache.

 Removing the Tune (Uninstall)